-Bangkok.
 The name of the city is enough for any veteran backpacker to take a big trip down memory lane.
-With nearly 20 million visitors a year, Forbes recently named Bangkok the world’s most travelled-to city, edging out London, Paris and Singapore.
+Its gilded temples and shrines, floating markets, vibrant shopping streets, and booming nightlife are like magnets for the nearly 20 million visitors a year who flock to the city every year.
+No wonder Forbes recently named Bangkok the world’s most-travelled-to city, edging out London, Paris, and Singapore!

-With that sort of tourism-volume, the amount of accommodation options in Bangkok is nothing short of overwhelming.
+With that sort of insane tourism volume, the amount of accommodation options in Bangkok is nothing short of staggering, and choosing where to stay can feel overwhelming.

-Having spent too much time travelling Thailand, I made this list of the best hostels in Bangkok to find the best hostel for YOU.
+Don’t worry, this is where I come in to help you!
+I’ve spent way too much time travelling Thailand and have made this list of the best hostels in Bangkok to find the best hostel for YOU.

 - Overall Best Hostel in Bangkok – Diff Hostel

-- Best Hostel for Solo Travelers in Bangkok – Mad Monkey Bangkok
+- Best Hostel for Solo Travellers in Bangkok – Mad Monkey Bangkok

 - Best Cheap Hostel in Bangkok – Revolution Hostel Asoke

-- Best Party Hostel in Bangkok – Playground Hostel
+- Best Party Hostel in Bangkok – Lub d Bangkok Siam

 - Best Hostel for Digital Nomads in Bangkok – Once Again Hostel